matplotlib/matplotlib/doc/devel/outline.rst

 coding guide (reviewed by EF)
 -----------------------------

-Mostly fine, just a few comments.
+Mostly fine (see :ref:`coding-guide`), just a few comments.
 Also, there are a couple of typos, but I would rather just edit those directly in another pass (if you don't happen to find them) than include them as formal review notes.

 #.
-Import recommendation for ma: given that the trunk is
+DONE - Import recommendation for ma: given that the trunk is
    requiring numpy 1.1, perhaps we should be consistent and recommend the form::